LumenRadio/mira-large-packets/README.md

 # Large Packet Application

-This application demonstrates a way to send large packets into sub-packets.
+This application demonstrates a way to send large packets into sub-packets with MiraOS v2.
 It monitors incoming sub-packets and requests missing sub-packets if needed.

 ## Principle